Munchausen's syndrome is a psychological disorder where someone pretends to be ill or deliberately produces symptoms of illness in themselves.

 Read more about the signs and symptoms of Munchausen's syndrome.

 What causes Munchausen's syndrome?

 Munchausen's syndrome is complex and poorly understood.
-Many people refuse psychiatric treatment or psychological profiling, and it's unclear why people with the syndrome behave in the way they do.
+Many people refuse psychiatric treatment or psychological profiling, and it's unclear why people with the syndrome behave the way they do.

-Based on the available research and case studies, several factors have been identified as possible causes of Munchausen's syndrome.
+Several factors have been identified as possible causes of Munchausen's syndrome.
 These include:

 - emotional trauma or illness during childhood – this often resulted in extensive medical attention

 - a personality disorder – a mental health condition that causes patterns of abnormal thinking and behaviour